 Application security policy

-An application security policy is a foundational document within a cybersecurity framework that outlines an organization's approach to protecting its software assets.
-It establishes formal rules, standards, and procedures governing the entire lifecycle of applications—from initial design and development through deployment, maintenance, and eventual retirement.
-This policy defines mandatory security requirements including secure coding practices, data handling protocols, authentication mechanisms, and vulnerability management procedures.
+An application security policy is a formal document that defines an organization's rules, standards, and procedures for protecting its software applications throughout their entire lifecycle — from design and development to deployment, maintenance, and retirement.
+It establishes mandatory security requirements such as secure coding practices, data handling protocols, authentication and authorization mechanisms, vulnerability management processes, and acceptable risk thresholds.

-The policy specifies responsibilities for various stakeholders, dictates acceptable risk levels, and provides guidelines for security testing, incident response, and regular audits.
-By integrating robust security measures into the software development lifecycle, an application security policy proactively mitigates threats, addresses potential vulnerabilities, and ensures consistent application of security best practices across the organization, ultimately safeguarding sensitive data and maintaining the integrity of critical business systems.
+As a foundational element of application and software security, this policy assigns responsibilities to stakeholders across the organization and provides clear guidelines for security testing, incident response, and regular audits.
+By embedding security controls directly into the software development lifecycle (SDLC), an application security policy ensures that threats are proactively mitigated, vulnerabilities are systematically addressed, and security best practices are consistently applied — ultimately safeguarding sensitive data and maintaining the integrity and availability of critical business systems.